phillycc/Iron-Yard-Assignments/Reading-JavaScript.md

 * Conditional if/elseif
 * typeof operator - if operand (exports) is an object, then pass the object into the function factory()
-* typeof operator - if operand (define) is a function, then pass 2 arguments: export object and factory function into the define function
+* typeof operator - if operand (define) is a function and that function has an anonymous module, then pass 2 arguments: export object and factory function into the define function